 A poorhouse was built in Gainsborough in 1730.
-It was built around a square, closed off from Church Street by a high wall.
+It was built around a square, later known as Albert Square, closed off from Church Street by a high wall.
 The Master and Matron lived in the front block of the building which also contained the dining-room and kitchen.

 A parliamentary report of 1777 recorded parish workhouses in operation at Gainsborough for up to 70 inmates, and at East Stockwith for up to 40.